 The Basic Law on Measures Against Gambling Addiction was enacted in July 2018 and became effective in October 2018.
-Under such law, the national government made the Master Plan for Facilitating Gambling Addiction Measures on 19

-April 2019.
-It is expected that each prefecture will make a plan for facilitating gambling addiction measures in the near future.
+Under such law, the national government made the Master Plan for Facilitating Gambling Addiction Measures on 19 April 2019.
+Thereafter, Osaka Prefecture made the 1st term plan for facilitating gambling addiction measures in March 2020 and the 2nd term plan for facilitating gambling addiction measures in March 2023.